nekkon/angular-cli-library/README.md

 * SCSS
 * lazy loading of modules
 * Custom commands to make your life easier
-* and everything else you would normally could do with an app generated with ng new.
+* and everything else you would normally be able to do with an app generated with ng new.

 Feel free to create an issue for a request or to fix something.